Have you ever purchased something because a well-known person you admire used the product or service?

-Due to the rising popularity of influencer marketing, various technology and software have emerged to help businesses identify influencers and measure their success.
+Due to the rising popularity of influencer marketing, various technologies and software have emerged to help businesses identify influencers and measure their success.

-Two of the most popular options include BuzzStream and BuzzSumo.
+Three of the most popular options include Modash, BuzzStream and BuzzSumo.

-BuzzStream allows users to research influencers.
-As a user, you also can build profiles, review the influencer interactions, measure their success through engagement metrics, and review their contact history.
+- BuzzStream allows users to research influencers.
+As a user, you also can build profiles, review influencer interactions, measure their success through engagement metrics, and review their contact history.

 Talent Agencies and Agents